OG-Hunter/seditiontracker.github.io-/docs/_suspects/landon-copeland.md

 courthouse:
 raid:
 perpwalk:
-quote: 'I guess peacefully protesting at the Capitol is now illegal and they are trying to hunt us all down to try and teach us a lesson.'
+quote: "I guess peacefully protesting at the Capitol is now illegal and they are trying to hunt us all down to try and teach us a lesson."
 title: Landon Copeland arrested on April 29, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack